Skip to content

 Salary:

-Salary is based on years of relevant paralegal experience and placement within Steps 1 through 22 of the salary scale.
-Step 1 of the salary scale correlates to the first year of qualifying paralegal experience.
+Salary is based on years of relevant administrative experience and placement within Steps 1 through 22 of the salary scale.
+Step 1 of the salary scale correlates to the first year of qualifying administrative experience.
 Each progressive step reflects an additional year of relevant experience.

 Current salary steps include but are not limited to: